Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 options.SaveTokens = true;
 ```

-The `SignInScheme` will make sure that the result of the sign in will be saved to the cookie.
-Setting `RequireHttpsMetadata` to true will make sure https is used when fetching metadata from the IDP.
-`SaveTokens` make sure tokens are saved to the cookie for later use.
+The `SignInScheme` will make sure that the result of the sign-in will be saved to the cookie.
+Setting `RequireHttpsMetadata` to true will make sure HTTPS is used when fetching metadata from the IdP. `SaveTokens` makes sure tokens are saved to the cookie for later use.

-Add IDP configuration (client secret will be handed out separately)
+Add IdP configuration (client secret will be handed out separately)

 ```csharp
 options.Authority = "https://omegapoint-norge-workshop.eu.auth0.com";